 Once upon a time, there was a little black bear who woke up from a long nap.
 As she stretched, she felt her tummy growl.
 She ventured into the morning sunshine and smelled something sweet.
 She sniffed the air, following the sweet fragrance until she came upon a beautiful purple tree.
 She climbed up to a comfy branch and ate the tender, purple blossoms to her heart’s content.

 Bears, butterflies and bees know something good when they see it.
 We humans can also enjoy lilacs.
 I knew lilacs were edible, but I hadn’t tasted them until recently.
 The flavor reminds me of beets, slightly sweet with a vegetable aftertaste.
 I really wanted to try lilac syrup after seeing so many photos of pretty purple syrup online.
 I discovered that lilac syrup is not purple.
 It’s more of a dull, brownish blue-green.
 Many people use food coloring or blueberries to color their syrup.
-I decided to skip that step since I would be using my lilac syrup inside of cake layers.
+I also discovered that lilac syrup will turn a pretty shade of mauve by adding a small amount of lemon juice to the finished syrup.
+Since I would be using my lilac syrup inside of cake layers, I let it remain its natural color.
 I made a simple syrup with lilac blossoms and let them steep for a couple of hours.
 It was just long enough to give a subtle lilac flavor without being too floral.
 If you want a stronger lilac flavor, I suggest using more lilac blossoms rather than steeping longer to avoid bitterness.

 I paired the lilac syrup with this soft, fluffy vanilla cake and silky Swiss meringue buttercream.
 If you aren’t a fan of lilac syrup, feel free to use vanilla simple syrup instead and just use the lilac blossoms to decorate your cakes.
 They look stunning on any cake or cupcakes.